 Introduction

 Researchers have long sought to understand why residual networks (ResNets) operate effectively, especially as systems that achieve high accuracy in tasks such as image classification.
-A recent study has taken a fresh approach by looking at ResNets as nonlinear systems.
+A paper has taken a fresh approach by looking at ResNets as nonlinear systems.
 Nonlinear systems are mathematical models that describe a wide range of physical phenomena, but their complexity often requires simplifications to analyze their behavior.
 Linearization, which is approximating a nonlinear function with a linear one around a specific point, is a common technique used in such analyses.
-In this paper, the authors applied linearization to study the stability of pre-trained ResNets, specifically analyzing ResNet-56 and ResNet-110 models trained on the CIFAR-10 dataset.
+In this paper, the authors applied linearization to paper the stability of pre-trained ResNets, specifically analyzing ResNet-56 and ResNet-110 models trained on the CIFAR-10 dataset.

 Theoretical Background